chosenobih/hamrlinc_docs/docs/Tutorial.md

 # Tutorial

 ## Some Notes on Inputs
 Please carefully read this section as improper inputs can impact the proper functioning of the software.
+If you wondered "why did they do this" when running the demo, you should be able to find your answer below.

 ### -c
 This .csv is the most crucial, as it contains information for how to locate your fastq files, and information for how you want them identified in later visualizations.